I greet you in the name of Jesus Christ. And in his name I welcome you to Pittsburgh Theological Seminary!

 Start your journey with us by engaging the pages of our website.
 Here you will find information about our degree programs and certificates, continuing education opportunities, faculty and community members, as well as news about our ministry to the Pittsburgh area and the world beyond.
 You will find the myriad ways that God is at work through the network of people that make up Pittsburgh Seminary.

-We look forward to welcoming you—in person, on campus, or online; to pursue a degree or take advantage of continuing education; to visit the Barbour Library or Kelso Museum; to join us for daily worship (11:30 a.m., Monday-Thursday during the academic year); to pray with us and for us.
+We look forward to welcoming you—in person, on campus, or online; to pursue a degree or take advantage of continuing education; to the Barbour Library or Kelso Museum of Near Eastern Archaeology; to view our publications and to sign up for our informational newsletters; or to becoming a partner in the future of our mission.

 Please feel free to contact any of us with questions, comments, suggestions, or just to be in touch.
 I would be especially happy to hear from you: firstname.lastname@example.org or 412-924-1366 or simply stop by when you are in the neighborhood.
 You will find my door open.

 Asa J. Lee